 - The text "GCZ5J0 Ellsworth Schist" on the first line

-- The number of people in your group and if anyone is logging separately, the login name(s).
+- The number of people in your group and if anyone is logging separately, their login name(s).

-- Either post the coordinates of another outcrop of the schist or
+- Extra Credit: Post the coordinates of another outcrop of Ellsworth Schist.

 The following sources were used to generate this cache: